-At ZOE, Lydia works mainly on 1.5 degree lifestyles.
+At ZOE, Lydia works mainly on fiscal policy and recovery as well as 1.5 degree lifestyles.
 She has a keen interest in the development of integrated policy approaches for socio-ecological transformations.
 Lydia is experienced in concept development and the implementation and facilitation of co-creative processes.
 During her studies, she specialised in feminist political economy with a focus on gendered relations of finance, debt, and development.

 Lydia joined the team in December 2020.
 Prior to that, she was a trainee in the cabinet of Commission President Ursula von der Leyen, where she supported the work of the economic advisors.
 As a programme coordinator at the Permanent Representation of Austria to the European Union, she informed a wide range of visitors about topical policy issues and EU decision-making processes using interactive methods.
 Lydia studied political science at the University of Vienna and economics with a focus on socio-economics at the Vienna University of Economics and Business.
 She completed a Master's degree in International Political Economy at the University of Warwick.